Caripson/ProML/docs/observability_telemetry.md

 ## Practical Application & Examples

 Observability is not something you typically define in the prompt file itself.
-Rather, it's a feature of the **PromptLang runtime environment**.
+Rather, it's a feature of the **ProML runtime environment**.
 The runtime automatically wraps every prompt execution and emits a structured log event.

 ### Example: Standard Telemetry Event